Applications for VAIP 2024 open in early May.

 Interested in becoming a VAIP Participant?

-Applications for the July 2023 edition of GIAF's Visual Arts Invigilation Programme will open in Spring 2023.
+Applications for the July 2024 edition of GIAF's Visual Arts Invigilation Programme open in Early May.

 Have questions?
 Drop us a line at email@example.com with any queries.